NEU-DS-4200-S20/in-class-programming-d3-event-handling-thekma/README.md

 1. Clone this repository to your local machine.

     E.g., in your terminal / command prompt `CD` to where you want this the folder for this activity to be.
-Then run `git clone <YOUR_REPO_URL>`
+Then run `git clone https://github.com/NEU-DS-4200-S20/in-class-programming-d3-event-handling-thekma`

     **Under no circumstances should you be editing files via the GitHub website user interface.** Do all your edits locally after cloning the repository.